cbrownstein-lambda/lambda-docs-mkdocs/docs/public-cloud/on-demand/demos.md

 6. Click **Add demo**, then follow the prompts to launch a new instance to host your demo.

-{% hint style="success" %}
+!!! tip

     To host a demo that’s already added to your account, in the [Demos dashboard](https://cloud.lambdalabs.com/edit-demos), find the row containing the demo you want to host, then click **Host**.
-{% endhint %}

 [Your new instance will take several minutes to launch](getting-started.md#how-long-does-it-take-for-instances-to-launch) and for your demo to become accessible.

-{% hint style="info" %}
+!!! note

     The link to your demo might temporarily appear in the Instances dashboard, then disappear.
 This is expected behavior and doesn’t mean your instance or demo is broken.

     The models used by demos are often several gigabytes in size, and can take 5 to 15 minutes to download and load.
-{% endhint %}

 1. Once your instance is launched and your demo is accessible, a link with your demo’s name will appear under the **Demo** column.
 Click the link to access your demo.